menix-os/menix/README.md

 # menix
 A minimal and expandable Unix-like operating system.

-menix uses a microkernel architecture for many aspects, but chooses to keep its core subsystems (VFS, PCI, etc.) in the kernel.
+menix uses a monolithic architecture for many aspects, but can load drivers at runtime via dynamic linking.
-The drivers using these subsystems run in user mode.

 > [!Important]
 > This repository contains only the kernel and its driver daemons.